Servicing for motorhomes, caravans and small buses

 Can any mechanic service a motorhome?

-Mechanically the chassis is a Fiat Ducato, Mercedes Sprinter, Iveco Daily, Ford Transit, Renault Master or Toyota Hiace, the same vehicles that run as panel vans and light trucks.
+Mechanically most motorhomes sit on a van or light truck chassis, a Hiace, a Coaster or a Transit, the same vehicles that run as panel vans and fleet trucks.
 A workshop that handles those platforms can service the running gear.
 What is rarer is the bay height, the lift capacity for fully laden GVM, and the diesel injection know-how.
 We have all three on site.

 Do motorhomes need a DPF service?